Portrait Juliane Banse

 General Management

-Born in southern Germany and raised in Zurich, the soprano first took lessons with Paul Steiner and later with Ruth Rohner at the Zurich Opera House, completing her studies with Brigitte Fassbaender and Daphne Evangelatos in Munich.
-A dedicated teacher herself, she has held a singing professorship at the Robert Schumann Hochschule Düsseldorf since the winter semester 2016/2017.
-She has accepted a position at the Mozarteum in Salzburg, effective from the winter semester 2020/2021.
-She also gives masterclasses at home and abroad.
+Born in southern Germany and raised in Zurich, she first took lessons with Paul Steiner, later with Ruth Rohner at the Zurich Opera House, and then completed her studies with Brigitte Fassbaender and Daphne Evangelatos in Munich.
+She teaches as a professor at the Mozarteum in Salzburg and has taken over the direction of the singing class at the Escuela Reina Sofia in Madrid in the winter semester 2023.
+She also gives master classes at home and abroad and is a sought-after jury member at international competitions.

-Juliane Banse sang the title role in the revival of Jeanne d’Arc by Walter Braunfels in Cologne, and appeared in Zurich in the world premiere of Heinz Holliger’s opera Lunea.
-She gave her long awaited debut as Marschallin in Strauss' Der Rosenkavalier, and sang the role of Elsa von Brabant in Wagner's Lohengrin in Nantes and Anger.
-She has performed three notable monodramas: THE TELL-TALE HEART by Dutch composer Willem Jeths at the Concertgebouw, Grigori Frid's Diary of Anne Frank at the Theater an der Wien, Poulenc's La Voix humaine at the Berlin State Opera and Cologne Opera, and sang the premiere of Manfred Trojahn's cycle Four Women from Shakespeare, composed especially for her voice.
-In the USA, Juliane Banse most recently appeared as Rosalinde (Fledermaus) in Chicago and in Strauss's Arabella (Zdenka) at the Metropolitan Opera in New York.
+In the opera field, Juliane Banse most recently appeared on stage in Cologne in the revival of Walter Braunfels' Jeanne d'Arc in the title role and in Zurich in the world premiere of Heinz Holliger's opera Lunea.
+She also sang the Marschallin in Strauss' Rosenkavalier for the first time.
+Notable engagements include the leading roles in the monodrama THE TELL-TALE HEART by Dutch composer Willem Jeths at the Concertgebouw, Grigori Frid's Diary of Anne Frank at the Theater an der Wien, Poulenc's mono-opera La Voix humaine at the Staatsoper in Berlin and the Cologne Opera, and Elsa von Brabant in Wagner's Lohengrin in Nantes and Anger.
+In the USA she was most recently seen as Rosalinde (Fledermaus) in Chicago and in Strauss' Arabella (Zdenka) at the MET in New York.
+In the season 23/24, the world premiere of the chamber play Septembersonate (as Alice Stavert) by Manfred Trojan under the baton of Vitali Alekseenok (directed by Johannes Erath) is scheduled at the Deutsche Oper am Rhein/Düsseldorf.

 For further information, please visit www.julianebanse.de